nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/opencore/module3.md

 # Topics:

-1. Why share code?
+1. Why share software?
-    1. Sharing software as a form of improving impact, reproducibility and and replicability of research
+     - Sharing software as a form of improving impact, reproducibility and and replicability of research
-    2. “If the code is good enough to publish a paper, then it is good enough to share”
+     - “If the code is good enough to publish a paper, then it is good enough to share”

-2. Code repositories and software repositories
-3. Importance of documentation to open-source software
+3. Common fears about sharing software
-    - Exercise/Assignment: Creating a README
+4. How you share matters:
+     - Software repositories
+     - Software licenses
+     - Software DOIs
+     - Documentation
-4. How to attribute/cite open-source software
+5. How to attribute/cite open software
-5. Quality requirements for sharing code
-    - Exercise/Assignment: Practice with common code-sharing tools such as GitHub, GitLab, Jupyter and Zenodo
-6. Choosing an appropriate license
-    - Exercise/Assignment: Choosing a license
-7. Open Discussion: Why is open-source software critical to the decolonization of science and for advancing diversity and equity in science and research?
+6. Executable notebooks

 ## Further Reading to Consider Assigning